-Job Opportunities at the VA, Including Fellowships Have you completed an advanced degree?
-Are you interested in a career helping Veterans?
+Have you completed an advanced degree?
+Are you interested in a career helping veterans?
 If your answer to these questions is “yes”, then you should consider applying for the VA’s Presidential Management Fellows (PMF) program.
-Presidential Management Fellows, an Overview The PMF is a prestigious leadership development program… Read more »

 USO Transition Program & 3 Tips for Transition Success The USO Transition Program connects service members and military spouses with over 40,000 resources.
 A Transition Specialist works closely with service members and promotes smooth transitions from active duty service into civilian communities.
 The USO Pathfinder Transition Program is will soon be renamed the USO Transition… Read more »

 1 out of every 7 franchises is owned by a veteran.
 Veterans make some of the best franchise owners because of their knowledge, skills and experience gained in uniform.
 Many franchises offer veterans discounts.
 These highly rated franchises for veterans offer a 30% or more discount off their franchise fee!